Lee-Reece-Evans/uni_space-defender/README.md

 # uni_space-defender

-Made in my first year of studied before learning about object oriented programming, thus this game is contained within in a single class.
+Made in my first year of studies before learning about object oriented programming, thus this game is implemented within in a single class.